vaniapril/genuis/README.md

-[GenUIs] - is a code generator for theme classes, enabling convenient creation and use of UI elements based on the structure of the assets folder and JSON configuration files.
+[GenUIs] - is a code generator for theme classes, enabling convenient creation and use of UI properties based on the structure of the assets folder and JSON configuration files.

+> [!WARNING]
+> [GenUIs] is still under development.
+Features and documentation may change.

 # Motivation
-Setting UI elements directly in a widget is bad practice, as it inevitably leads to project clutter, constant code duplication, and prevents the implementation of even basic light and dark themes for the application.
+Setting UI properties directly in a widget is bad practice, as it inevitably leads to project clutter, constant code duplication, and prevents the implementation of even basic light and dark themes for the application.

 ```dart
 @override